How To Fix Display Problem in Windows 11/10 After Update

 Published by Nyau Wai Hoe - Updated on

-If you have an AMD Radeon or NVIDIA GeForce graphics card on your PC, and your display suddenly stops working correctly after a recent Windows Update, this guide is here to help you resolve the issue.
-Many issues have been reported, including fluctuations in FPS, missing preferred screen resolution, missing multiple monitor options, black screens when opening an app or game, etc.
+If you have an AMD Radeon or NVIDIA GeForce graphics card on your PC, you might sometimes encounter display problems or things might suddenly stops working correctly after a recent Windows Update.
+It is quite common to see issues after a major Windows Update kicks in, such as fluctuations in FPS, missing preferred screen resolution, missing multiple monitor options, black screens when opening an app or game, etc.

-This guide will show you what to check and the solutions you can apply to resolve your display problem caused by a recent Windows Update on Windows 11 or Windows 10.
+This guide will show you what you should check and the solutions you can try to resolve your display problem that you suspect is caused by a recent Windows Update on Windows 11 or Windows 10.

 Download and install the latest graphics driver

-It’s always advisable to check for any new driver releases by AMD or Nvidia, depending on the video card you’re using, particularly after a major Windows Update.
+It’s always advisable to first check for any new driver releases by AMD or Nvidia directly from their websites (not the drivers through Windows Update), depending on the video card you’re using, particularly after a major Windows Update.

-If a new video driver is available, it should contain the necessary fixes for bugs and conflicts caused by the recent Windows Update.
-Install it promptly to see if it resolves your display issues in Windows 10.
+If a new graphics driver is available, it should contain the necessary hotfixes for bugs and conflicts caused by the recent Windows Update.
+Install it promptly to see if it resolves your display issues.
 To get the latest driver for an AMD Radeon video card, download it from here, or from here if you have an Nvidia GeForce video card.

 Get the latest driver from Windows Update instead

 While it’s best to get the latest driver from the video card manufacturer, sometimes, after installing a new driver and a recent Windows Update, you may experience display problems.
-In such cases, it’s a good idea to temporarily install the latest driver offered by Windows 10.
-This is because Windows Update drivers are usually tested to be compatible with the latest Windows 10 build.
+In such cases, it may be good idea to temporarily install the latest driver offered by Windows Update.
+This is because Windows Update drivers are usually tested to be compatible (but not always) with the latest Windows build.

-If you’re facing issues after installing the latest driver from AMD or Nvidia, try uninstalling the current video driver, and then run Windows Update again to let Windows install the latest driver from its database for your PC.
+If you’re still facing issues after installing the latest driver directly from AMD or Nvidia, try uninstalling the current video driver, and then run Windows Update again to let Windows install the latest driver from its driver repository for your PC.

 To uninstall your current video driver, follow these steps: